 We will aim to respond to your enquiry as soon as possible and always within the statutory requirement of one month of receipt.
 If you are not satisfied with the response you receive from us or believe we are processing your personal data unlawfully you can complain to the Information Commissioner’s Office or the Fundraising Regulator.

-This policy is kept under regular review and we last updated in April 2018.
+This policy is kept under regular review and was last updated in May 2018.